-All reported or investigated instances of bullying will be investigated by a member of staff.
+All reported instances of bullying will be investigated by a member of staff.

-Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work.
+Staff will encourage pupil cooperation and the development of interpersonal skills following the school's curriculum and PSHE curriculum.

 All types of bullying will be discussed as part of the curriculum.